leihs/leihs/README.md

 All present and past issues are tracked, discussed and dealt with [here](https://github.com/leihs/leihs/issues).

+# Browsers

+Firefox, Chrome and Safari are the only supported browsers.

 # Support

 If you are having troubles with the deployment, setting up the development environment or encounter bugs, please **first take a look at our existing [issue list](https://github.com/leihs/leihs/issues)**.
 If you can't find an answer to your problem or question, then kindly make a new issue.
 We will occasionally take a look at it, while we don't guarantee any particular response time from our side.